coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Locating notations
 ~~~~~~~~~~~~~~~~~~

-.. cmd:: Locate @symbol

-   To know to which notations a given symbol belongs to, use the command
+To know to which notations a given symbol belongs to, use the :cmd:`Locate`
-   ``Locate symbol``, where symbol is any (composite) symbol surrounded by double
+command.
+You can call it on any (composite) symbol surrounded by double quotes.
-   quotes.
 To locate a particular notation, use a string where the variables of the
 notation are replaced by “_” and where possible single quotes inserted around
 identifiers or tokens starting with a single quote are dropped.

 .. coqtop:: all

    Locate "exists".
    Locate "exists _ .. _ , _".

-   .. todo:: See also: Section 6.3.10.

 Notations and binders
 ~~~~~~~~~~~~~~~~~~~~~